-1 - to develop and validate vigour tests for introduction to the ISTA Rules
+- To develop and validate vigour tests for introduction to the ISTA International Rules for Seed Testing.

-2 - to encourage the use of vigour tests
+- To encourage the use of vigour tests by seed laboratories.

-3 - to ensure that these are carried out to achieve repeatability between and reproducibility within laboratories.
+- To provide information and training to ensure that vigour tests are carried out to achieve repeatability between, and reproducibility within, laboratories.

-Since the introduction of the Vigour chapter (Chapter 15) to the ISTA Rules in 2001, two further vigour tests have been added to those already validated in 2001 (accelerated ageing test and conductivity test), namely the Controlled Deterioration (CD) test for Brassica (added to the Rules in 2010) and the Radicle Emergence (RE) test (2012).
+Chapter 15 on Vigour was introduced to the ISTA Rules in 2001, including the accelerated ageing test and the conductivity test.
+Two further vigour tests have been added to those already validated, namely the controlled deterioration (CD) test for Brassica (added to the Rules in 2010) and the radicle emergence (RE) test (2012).
 In addition, there are now more species to which the conductivity test can be applied.

-The Radicle Emergence (RE) test, originally introduced for Zea mays in 2012, is now also in the ISTA Rules for Brassica napus (oilseed rape Argentine canola) and radish (Raphanus sativus).
-Research within the committee has provided evidence that RE provides an assessment of rate of germination and vigour for a wide range of species (see references in the Vigour Committee Activity report 2010, STI 142, 44-48 and list of publications).
-We are currently developing the test for wheat, alfalfa, oats, Elymus nutans, onion, soyabean, tomato and sweet pepper, with plans within 2016-2019 to extend our work to sunflower, barley and faba bean.
-This test provides an opportunity for the development of an automated vigour test, as described in STI 142, 44-48 and in the article by Wagner et al. (STI 142, 49-51).
-Indeed automation of the RE test has already been adopted by large seed companies (D Johnston, 2016, ISTA Congress Discussion Forum).
-The RE test can be developed for additional species by individual researchers and guidelines for this are included in the documents section.
+The Radicle Emergence test was originally introduced for Zea mays in 2012 and is now also in the ISTA Rules for Brassica napus (oilseed rape, Argentine canola) and Raphanus sativus (radish).
+Research within the Committee has provided evidence that RE provides an assessment of rate of germination and vigour for a wide range of species (Activity report 2010; STI 142).
+The test is currently being developed for wheat, alfalfa, oats, Elymus nutans, onion, soyabean, tomato and sweet pepper, with plans to extend our work to sunflower, barley and faba bean.
+The RE test provides an opportunity for the development of an automated vigour test (STI 142, 49-51).
+Automation of the RE test has already been adopted by large seed companies (Johnston, 2016).
+The RE test can be developed for additional species by individual researchers and guidelines for this are included under Documents.